Skip to main content

 The Māori Trades and Training Fund (MTTF) is designed to encourage Māori organisations to try different approaches to engaging and keeping Māori in employment-focused training opportunities.
 This page contains the detailed assessment criteria.

-For more information about the fund and how to apply, visit our page Māori Trades and Training Fund - Work and Income.
+For more information about the fund, visit our page Māori Trades and Training Fund.

 Assessment criteria